yanone/raspberrypycryptobot/README.md

 Here’s a turn-by-turn navigation for how to set it up.

+# This is not a pycryptobot Tutorial

+This tutorial covers how to install *pycryptobot* on a Raspberry Pi, because it’s a somewhat non-linear process for the specific case of the Raspberry Pi.
+It **doesn’t** cover how *pycryptobot* itself functions.
+You still need to learn that separately, and I suggest that you start at [pycryptobot’s Github repo](https://github.com/whittlem/pycryptobot).

 # Operating System

 For a headless or command-line-only Pi bot, download the latest `Raspberry Pi OS Lite` image from [here](https://www.raspberrypi.org/software/operating-systems/).